QUATTRO 90 dB/2.8V, 40 litre vented design from JA8008/TW034 drivers

 Go to parts list

 Tweeter attenuation may be fine-tuned to personal taste, your front gear and room acoustics.
-I think 4R7 is absolute minimum.
-Try 5R6 if you find the treble too forward.
-My default is 5R6 but I'll most likely end up with 6R0 or 6R2 giving e.g. piano and vocals the most natural blend of overtones.
+I think 4R7 is suitable for most.
+If you want more treble, reduce R1011 to 3R9.
+Also try 5R6 if you find the treble too forward.
+My default is 5R6 to make a natural blend of basic notes and overtones.
 5R6 actually means treble range above 5 kHz 1-1½ dB below average midrange level.
 I've almost always found this voicing to produce the most natural timbre.

 Crossover Layout